 About

 Christine Lai is a British-born Chinese cultural producer/curator.
 Her independent practice is founded upon interrogating the processes within knowledge production and exploring social-cultural histories through participatory art projects.
-Currently, she is Public Programme Curator at London Borough of Waltham Forest and the William Morris Gallery.
+Currently, she is Public Programme Curator at London Borough of Waltham Forest and works as a freelance Public Programme Producer at Somerset House.

-Christine has worked at a wide range of cultural institutions including Serpentine, Tate, National Galleries of Scotland, Kakilang (formerly Chinese Arts Now) and curated exhibitions across the U.K. and The Netherlands.
-Her work has been featured in various media outlets including BBC, The Guardian, i-D, Bricks Magazine, and Gal-Dem.
-She is also 1/7 of the collective Baesianz, a London-based collective and platform dedicated to celebrating artists of Asian heritage.
+Christine has curated programmes at a wide range of cultural institutions including Serpentine, Tate, and Kakilang (formerly Chinese Arts Now).
+Her work has been featured in various media outlets including BBC, Bricks Magazine, and Gal-Dem.
+She is also part of Baesianz, a London-based collective and platform dedicated to celebrating artists of Asian heritage.

 Education: